gtaha23/MasterOS-6/README.md

 - Note: !!
 This statistics are not tested !!

 # Updates / Logs
-- v0.6.* series started
+- v0.6.0 Zeta version
+- memory patches added
-- keyboard driver added
+- kmalloc update will be added
-- User now can type and edit their text

 # Spoilers
-- memory patches will be added
+- memory patches will be updated further
+- after memory updates, a shell will be made to run commands

 # Want to help us?
 You can reach us from our e-mails to join our project and contribute to the mOS projects!